Arkmere/FDMS/STATE.md

 9.6 API / VKB integration not in current baseline

 Full Vectair-backed API / VKB integration is not part of the current functional baseline.
-It is now explicitly a V2 workstream.
+It is explicitly a V2 workstream.

 9.7 METAR Builder not yet implemented

-METAR Builder is now in V1 scope but not yet implemented.
+METAR Builder is in V1 scope but not yet implemented.

 9.8 Desktop productization not yet implemented

-The installed-desktop target is now part of V1 scope, but the current runtime remains the development harness / localStorage model.
+The installed-desktop target is part of V1 scope, but the current runtime remains the development harness / localStorage model.

 10) Roadmap classification

-The roadmap is now classified into:
+The roadmap is classified into:

 V1 required workstreams
 V2 workstreams
 rolling / lower-priority updates
 10.1 V1 required workstreams

-These are part of the current V1 target:

 A. Desktop Productization Workstream

 Scope includes: